 Given that the show attendance was 3,195 you could ague that it’s a pretty good engagement when compared to the UK General Election.
 When polling closed on Thursday night, we couldn’t help monitoring a number of the most popular hashtags being used (the top two were #ge2010 and #ukelection).

-After nearly 2 days, the number of tweets had risen to about 90,000.
+After nearly two days, the number of tweets had risen to about 90,000.
 The number of people who voted was just under 30 million, and so you could say there was probably proportionately less twitter being generated by the event.

 This comparison is by no means a rigorous statistical result, but it serves to give a flavour, and also usefully highlights the importance of co-ordinating and publicising common hashtags for conferences and shows – #ScreenMediaExpo being a successful example of this.